Undergraduate Registration - Spring 2014

 Chicago, IL 60605

-A letter may also be faxed to (312) 369-8073.
+A letter may also be faxed to (312) 369-8073 or an e-mail sent throught the Columbia e-mail account.
+E-mails from personal accounts will not be accepted.
 The post mark date of a letter or the transmission date of a fax will determine the applicable date for the refund schedule.
-All letters and faxes MUST be signed by the student
+All letters and faxes MUST be signed by the student.

 Please click on Important Dates for Spring dates and deadlines.